circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ## Collaborating with Teammates

-It is easy to bring others into into a workflow such as described above.
+It is easy for teammates and collaborators to view and follow your projects.
 Teammates can make a free CircleCI account at any time to view your pipelines, even if they are not committing any code.